Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/ini_access.md

 **Return value**

-The function retrurns an option value as a string or empty string if option was not found.
+The function returns an option value as a string or empty string if option was not found.

 ### `MEM_GetModOpt`
 Searches the loaded mod ini file for option.